advaitpaliwal/reminisc/README.md

 Priority areas for contributions:

+- Packaging: Convert this framework into a distributable Python package.
 - LLM Integrations: Integrate additional language models for generating responses.
 - Vector Database Support: Expand support for various vector databases for memory storage and retrieval.
 - User-Controlled Memory: Allow users to instruct the assistant to remember or forget information and manage memories.